elkhanzada/elkhanzada.github.io/index.md

 ## About Me

-I am a senior student at UNIST (Ulsan National Institute of Science and Technology) studying Computer Science and Engineering in undergraduate level.
+I am a senior student at UNIST (Ulsan National Institute of Science and Technology) studying Computer Science and Engineering.
 I have worked as a research assistant in Software Engineering lab for a year.
-Currently, however, I am a research assistant in Applied Cryptography lab.
+Currently, I am a research assistant in Applied Cryptography lab.
 The research area is privacy-preserving machine learning.

 I am also creator of two quiz games, namely **Tapmaca** and **Paytaxt** which are published in Google Play Store.
 The former has over 100 thousand and the latter has over 10 thousand downloads.
 The games are made with Unity.